Azure/Azure-IoT-Security/README.md

 See also,

-- ASC for IoT on [Azure Docs](https://aka.ms/iot-security-docs-agents)
+- Azure Security Center for IoT on [Azure Docs](https://aka.ms/iot-security-docs-agents)
-- ASC for IoT security agent reference architecture for C, on [Github](https://aka.ms/iot-security-github-c)
+- Azure Security Center for IoT security agent reference architecture for C, on [Github](https://aka.ms/iot-security-github-c)
-- ASC for IoT security agent reference architecture for C#, on [Github](https://aka.ms/iot-security-github-cs)
+- Azure Security Center for IoT security agent reference architecture for C#, on [Github](https://aka.ms/iot-security-github-cs)

 ## Contributing